Herald Island is a little known 100-acre island tucked in the Whenuapai Harbour, behind Hobsonville and Whenuapai.

 Though it is a small island (with only 275 households), the island has a lot to offer.
 It has 6 reserves and even a museum and library in the middle of the island.

-This walk takes you along the edges of the island, with endless views of the Waitemata Harbour the whole way.
+This walk takes you along the footpath, with peeps of the Waitemata Harbour here and there.

-There are two playgrounds along this walk, as well as ample choice of picnic locations—and remember to pack a picnic since the only dairy on the island closed recently!
+There are two playgrounds, as well as an ample choice of picnic locations—and remember to pack a picnic since the only dairy on the island closed recently!

 About halfway around, you will reach Pahiki Reserve, which is the tip of the island.
-There is a wharf here that can be access by a short staircase.
-Take a moment to look at the boats or settle in for some fishing.
+There is a wharf here that can be accessed by a short staircase.
+Take a moment to look at the boats.

 Take your shoes off and walk along Christmas Beach.
 If you find yourself there at high tide, it is a beautiful spot for a swim.

 The beach then reconnects with the footpath and continues along back to the start of the walk.

 - Location: Hobsonville, Auckland, North Island, New Zealand